aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/how-to/cloudvision-tags.md

 # CloudVision Tags

-If `cv_tags_enabled` is set to `True`, `arista.avd.eos_designs` can generate CloudVision Tags that can be applied to interfaces and/or devices.
-These tags can be used during Topology generation, or used in searches/filters to select devices based on tags values.
+`arista.avd.eos_designs` can generate CloudVision Tags that can be applied to interfaces and/or devices.
+These tags can be used on CloudVision for during Topology view generation, or used in searches/filters to select devices based on tags values.

-!!! note

-    - By default this new feature is turned off.
-Set `cv_tags_enabled: True` in the Fabric to enable this feature.
-    - These tags would need to be applied to CloudVision using the [`arista.avd.cloudvision`](../../../cloudvision/README.md) role.

 ## Available Input Variables

 --8<--
-roles/eos_designs/docs/tables/cloudvision-tags.md
+/docs/tables/cloudvision-tags.md
 --8<--

 ## CloudVision Topology Tags